formsbyair/Documentation/docs/_docs/forms/elements/request.md

 &lt;&lt;[BaseUrl]&gt;&gt;/forms/requests/&lt;&lt;[DocumentId]&gt;&gt;

-Note - the syntax for this URL is the same as the request email above, however &lt;&lt;[DocumentId]&gt;&gt; will resolve to the main document in this case.
+The syntax for this URL is the same as the request email above, however &lt;&lt;[DocumentId]&gt;&gt; will resolve to the main document in this case.